 Open construction, dory-styled craft of less than 23 feet in length, departing from and returning to beach sites shall be exempt from the provisions of Table 1(i).

 [ED.
-NOTE: The Table referenced in this rule is not printed in the OAR Compilation.
-Copies are available from the agency.]
+NOTE: Tables referenced in this rule are available from the agency.]
 Stat.
-Auth.: ORS 830.110 Stats.
-Implemented: ORS 830.110
+Auth.: ORS 830.110

 OUTFITTER/GUIDE REGISTRATION